iamvecr/vecr-go/content/about.md

 - X: [@whoisvecr](https://x.com/whoisvecr) ?
 - GitHub: [@iamvecr](https://github.com/iamvecr) !
 - Mastodon: [@vecr](https://mas.to/@vecr)
-- E-mail: You can use either one from profiles on LinkedIn or GitHub :grinning:
+- E-mail: You can use either one from my LinkedIn or GitHub profiles :grinning: